MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 # Contents

-The topcis addressed in the book are clearly shown in the figure below.
-This book contains 10 chapters, which can be classified into two parts: the first part is about basic tools, and the second part is about algorithms.
-The 10 chapters are highly correlated.
+The topics addressed in the book are clearly shown in the figure below.
+This book contains ten chapters, which can be classified into two parts: the first part is about basic tools, and the second part is about algorithms.
+The ten chapters are highly correlated.
 In general, it is necessary to study the earlier chapters first before the later ones.

 ![An illustration of the relationship between the contents in different chapters.
 If the figure is not displayed correctly, you can find the figure in the preface of this book.](./Figure_chapterRelationship.png)